feilipu/NASCOM_BASIC_4.7/HexLoadr/readme.md

 ### RST locations

-For convenience, because we can't easily change ROM code already present in the RC2014 or YAZ180, the serial Tx and Rx routines are reachable by calling RST jumps (calls).
+For convenience, because we can't easily change ROM code interrupt routines already present in the RC2014 or YAZ180, the serial Tx and Rx routines are reachable by calling `RST` instructions.

 * Tx: `RST 08H` expects a byte in the a register.
 * Rx: `RST 10H` returns a byte in the a register, and will loop until it has a byte to return.